fabiandev/ts-runtime/README.md

 #### Constant Declarations

-A constant declaration does only need to be checked when declared, and no additional variable, holding the variable's type, has to be introduced.
+A constant declaration does only need to be checked when declared, and no additional variable holding the variable's type, has to be introduced.

 ```ts
 const num: number = "Hello World!";